 Ask yourself questions like:

-- Do I want a relaxing or adventurous vacation?
+- Am I choosing a quiet or actively adventurous holiday?

 - What weather do I prefer?

-- Is this destination suitable for my budget?
+- Does this destination fall within my budget?

-- What experiences am I hoping to have?
+- What are the experiences I am wishing to have?

 Set a Realistic Travel Budget